 - When a track is record or input-enabled in ARM mode, the last four standard inserts are disabled.

 LUNA and Console

-You never need to use Apollo’s Console app when you are using LUNA.
+You never need to use Apollo’s Console app when you are using LUNA in Apollo mode.
 LUNA replaces almost all functions for which you previously used Console.
 LUNA also includes a number of features that Console does not.